Types Of Hackers | StrawHat Hackers

 White + Black = Gray

 Gray hat hackers are a mixture of white hats and black hats.
-They are not legally authorized hackers and work with both good and bad intentions.
-They can even use their skills for personal gain, and if they do, they are considered black hats.
+Gray hats are not legally authorized hackers and may work with both good and bad intentions.
+However, if they use their skills for personal gain, they people consider them black hats.
 Gray hats sometimes take down websites that engage in illegal activities, but they don’t have approval to do so.
-While their intentions may be good, their actions are illegal, which is why these hackers are classified under the “gray” category.
+While their intentions may be good, their actions are illegal, which is why these hackers people classify them under the “gray” category.

 Now, we can explore some other types of hackers out in the wild internet: